 Mobility and independence are basic and necessary human rights.
 People with disabilities have little choice but to depend on family, friends, and the increasingly limited healthcare system when daily activities of life such as bathing, sleeping, and eating become insurmountable chores.
 When the convergence of a disability and limited economic resources creates a dependent, isolated circumstance, Project MEND responds by helping individuals and families obtain the medical equipment and assistive devices needed to adjust and recover from life altering experiences.

 There is no other agency in Texas that provides these services!
-In 2011, Project MEND provided 971 clients with DME and AT services; issued 3,042 pieces of durable medical equipment that resulted in a $297,979 cost savings to the community; and received 3,068 donated pieces of durable medical equipment from the community, with an approximate value of $300,000.
+In 2013, Project MEND provided 1,217 clients with home medical equipment and assistive technology services; issued 3,410 pieces of medical equipment that valued at nearly $500,000.
 The distribution of refurbished, sanitized equipment decreases the cost burden that is shifted to tax supported institutions, and also keeps our landfills empty of these items.
+Supporting Project MEND is a good investment.
+Nearly 90 cents of every dollar raised is spent directly on program services.

 Project MEND’s service evaluation.